 16. Dreamers, Yuyi Morales

-Having illustrated for countless other authors throughout her career, Yuyi Morales struck out on her own with Dreamers — an autobiographical story of traveling from Mexico to the US with her young son, and building their new lives there.
+Having worked with countless other authors throughout her career as an illustrator, Yuyi Morales struck out on her own with Dreamers — an autobiographical story of traveling from Mexico to the US with her young son, and building their new lives there.
 This evocative drawing presents all the emotions of her story in a single image: hope, fear, confusion, anticipation, and determination.
-Morales’ soft style also serves as a Trojan Horse for many complex ideas, not least of which is an unflinching political statement about immigration in America.
+The soft style of Morales’ illustrations also serves as a Trojan Horse for many complex ideas, not least of which is an unflinching political statement about immigration in America.

 17. Last Stop on Market Street, Christian Robinson

 Last Stop on Market Street has been commended for its subtle, kid-friendly depiction of class divisions, to which Robinson’s illustrations contribute a great deal.
-This drawing involves CJ and his Nana waiting for the bus, as one of CJ’s classmates drives off in a car; though the scene and style may be simple, the message is profound.
+This neat-looking work of art involves CJ and his Nana waiting for the bus, as one of CJ’s classmates drives off in a car; though the scene and style may be simple, the message is profound.
 As the book progresses, CJ learns more about the world around him, and comes to deeply value its diversity.

 18. Joan Procter: Dragon Doctor, Felicita Sala

 Coming from another illustrated biography of a famous figure, this snapshot of Joan Procter (a brilliant zoologist and herpetologist) portrays her happily hard at work.
-Sala’s drawing once again makes excellent use of perspective, employing a bird’s-eye view of Procter and her subjects, which Sala imbues with loving detail.
+Sala’s design once again makes excellent use of perspective, employing a bird’s-eye view of Procter and her subjects, which the illustrator imbues with loving detail.
 The viewer also appreciates the astute parallels between Procter and the reptiles: she too is lying on her stomach alongside them, snacking on a sandwich as she feeds them lettuce.